Campus Safety and Testing Protocols

 - determine your COVID-19 status before you arrive in Brunswick so that, if you test positive, you can recover and quarantine safely and comfortably at home, rather than having to move to our isolation building during your first days on campus; and

 - reduce the risk to the local Brunswick community as students travel and arrive on campus.

 The sample collection is self-administered, using a shallow nasal swab, much like a Q-tip.
 For more information, you can watch this video describing LGC’s at-home sample collection process.

 Students will receive the kit in the mail the week of January 25.
 They should hold onto the kit and keep it in a safe place.
 Bowdoin asks that students take the test on the morning of Friday, January 29.
 The kit comes with a prepaid envelope that students will need to drop off at a UPS store or other UPS pick-up location by noon on Friday, January 29.

 Bowdoin College has developed a testing protocol in partnership with the Broad Institute in Cambridge, Massachusetts, that is central to our return-to-campus plan.
 Throughout the month of February, all students residing on campus and in residence in our local community will be tested three days a week on Monday, Wednesday, and Friday.
-Starting in March, all students residing on campus and in residence will be tested twice a week, either on a Monday/Thursday schedule or a Tuesday/Friday schedule.
+Starting in March, all students residing on campus and in residence were tested twice a week, either on a Monday/Thursday schedule or a Tuesday/Friday schedule.
 In response to an increase in cases in Maine in early April, beginning on Monday, April 12 all students, faculty, and staff who normally test twice a week will be testing three times a week on Monday, Wednesday, and Friday for the remainder of the semester to maximize a fast response to any potential campus outbreak.